-These problems have been raised in many studies on goal-oriented dialogues, e.g. [6, 16, 17], but still not satisfactorily addressed.
+These problems have been raised in many studies on goal-oriented dialogues, e.g. (Lewis et al. 2017; Buck et al. 2018; Li et al. 2016), but still not satisfactorily addressed.

-2.3 Bayes-Adaptive Monte-Carlo Planning
+Bayes-Adaptive Monte-Carlo Planning

 We can formulate a Bayes-optimal decision-making problem, pertinent to the uncertainty of the other agent's goal g_y , as the following recursive Bellman's equation: